-Ever since Katherine Briggs and her daughter Isabel have created their personality types classification based on Carl Jung’s studies, the Myers-Briggs personality test has become increasingly popular.
+Ever since Katherine Briggs and her daughter Isabel have created their personality types classification based on Carl Jung’s studies, the 16 personalities test has become increasingly popular.
 This popularity soared with the appearance of the Internet and social networks.
 Consequently, numerous companies and institutions have used this personality classification system in their recruiting processes.
-Whether you are a fervent fan of MBTI personality categorization and you want to learn more about the ENTP personality, or you are making your first steps in this field, we will provide you with a complete ENTP profile by the end of this article.
+Whether you are a fervent fan of 16 personalities categorization and you want to learn more about the ENTP personality, or you are making your first steps in this field, we will provide you with a complete ENTP profile by the end of this article.

 - ENTP Facts